Types of Verbs

 - He looks calm. 😌

 💡 Transitive verbs require a direct object to complete their meaning.
-The action is transferred to the object.
+They transfer the action from the subject to an object.

 Structure: